What is Firvanq and how is it used?

 Potential For Microbial Overgrowth

-Use of FIRVANQ™ may result in the overgrowth of non-susceptible bacteria.
+Use of FIRVANQ may result in the overgrowth of non-susceptible bacteria.
 If superinfection occurs during therapy, appropriate measures should be taken.

 Development Of Drug-Resistant Bacteria

-Prescribing FIRVANQ™ in the absence of a proven or strongly suspected bacterial infection is unlikely to provide benefit to the patient and increases the risk of the development of drug resistant bacteria.
+Prescribing FIRVANQ in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

 Hemorrhagic Occlusive Retinal Vasculitis (HORV)